-Pandora app officially arrives on Windows Phone 8, complete with ad-free streaming through 2013Alex Wagner - Deputy Managing Editor, News Desk
+Pandora app officially arrives on Windows Phone 8, complete with ad-free streaming through 2013Alex Wagner - Editorial Director of News and Content

 One of the most common complaints of Windows Phone is its app selection, which while growing, is still missing some big names that are present on competing platforms.
 Today Microsoft can now cross one of those names off of its list, as the official Pandora app for Windows Phone 8 is now available for download.
 The app has some unique Windows Phone features for users to take advantage of, such as a Live Tile that can show whatever the app is currently playing as well as the Kid's Corner support, which will automatically filter out explicit content from the app.

 Microsoft originally promised that Pandora was Windows Phone-bound at its Windows Phone 8 launch event late in 2012.
 At the time, Microsoft also said that the Pandora app would offer a year of ad-free streaming for no charge at launch, and it looks like both Microsoft and Pandora have stuck to that.
 The Pandora app for Windows Phone 8 includes ad-free streaming through Dec.
 31, 2013.